cjerzak/LinkIt-software/README.md

 <<<<<<< HEAD
 Acknowledgements here
 =======
-Our thanks to Neal Beck, Aykut Firat, Ying Lu, and Jonathan Chiang for data and helpful comments.
+Our thanks to ... for data and helpful comments.

 >>>>>>> 95a13a4ea40c90b623d7aa3a074611a11551abc1